 On-time performance is defined as a bus arriving at a scheduled time point within five minutes of the scheduled arrival.
-During FY 2018/19, GoLine buses arrived on-time 93.6% of the time.
-On the occasions that a bus was not on time, it more than five minutes late 3.7% of the time and more than five minutes early 2.7% of the time.
-Through the first quarter of FY 2019/20, on-time performance has improved to 95.9%.
+During FY 21/22, GoLine buses arrived on-time 95.7% of the time.
+Through the first quarter of FY 22/23, on-time performance has remained steady at 95%.